Signed in as:

 The two photos above are from North Larchmont Blvd in Los Angeles and show us that both the building behind Curly (built in 1925) and the vacant lot are unchanged.
 A rarity in Los Angeles.

-Stooge fans: In addition to this film, there are five other The Three Stooges films covered on this site showing each of the filming locations then and now.
+Stooge fans: In addition to this film, there are six other The Three Stooges films covered on this site showing each of the filming locations then and now.

 To access all the movie location videos and then and now photo galleries, click here to make a small donation and become a member.